The Ultimate Way to Customize

-This is a lower cost way to duplicate complex designs with custom colors and shading.
-We take your graphic file to a sign shop, which will print and cut the logo onto a vinyl sheet (just like the ones used for truck graphics.)
-We apply that to a wood panel, and put finish over it.
-The finish adheres very well, and matches the rest of the table exactly.
+A vinyl onlay is a lower cost way to duplicate complex designs with custom colors and shading.
+We take your graphic file to a sign shop, which prints and cuts the logo onto a vinyl sheet (just like the ones used for truck graphics).
+We apply that to a wood panel and put a finish over it.
+The finish adheres very well and matches the rest of the table exactly.
 This is the least expensive option for logos.
 It’s the only way we can precisely duplicate logos with shaded elements and non-wood colors.

-Here are two views of an vinyl logo that we made for Ross University.
-First, a closeup of a 24″ diameter logo panel:
+Here are two views of a vinyl logo that we made for Ross University.
+First, a closeup of a 24” diameter logo panel:

-And here’s a shot of the table in the room, showing the match between the logo we made for the conference table with existing branding on the wall, that was done by others:
+And here’s a shot of the table in the room, showing the match between the logo we made with the existing branding on the wall, that was done by others:

 Here’s a closeup of another vinyl logo, for a US Army unit:

-Some of our clients prefer a carved logo.
+Some of our clients prefer a carved logo for their custom conference table.
 This adds depth and color to the logo.
 We don’t do these in house – they are supplied by sign makers.
 The example seen here was done by Artsignworks.
 We fit their work into the table we fabricated for the Marines: